Lochipi/Opentown/README.md

 **Contributing**

-Open Town is an open source project, so anyone can contribute to the development of the software.
+Open Town is an open-source project so that anyone can contribute to the development of the software.
 If you have any ideas for new features or improvements, please feel free to open an issue on the GitHub repository.

 * * *